nesevis/exhaust/docs/CONTRACT_TESTING.md

 }
 ```

 Exhaust first runs a coverage phase that systematically covers command-type orderings (every pairwise combination of command types at each position), then switches to random sampling.
-If a failure is found in either phase, reduction kicks in to shrink the command sequence to a minimal counterexample.
+If a failure is found in either phase, the reducer reduces the command sequence to a minimal counterexample.

 The failure report shows the reduced sequence and the execution trace: